larssb/HealOps/healOps.Status.ReadMe.md

         * Also, some tests can come back empty ... or throw as written in the above line.
         * !!!!
 If throwing and thereby stopping the execution of additional It assertion Pester checks, becomes the std. this needs to be described in the documentation.

-    * in repair-entitystate > $repairsFile = $TestFilePath -replace "Tests","Repairs"
-        * This line blows if there is actually a folder in the path that is named Tests.
-See if we can hit only the filename part of the path ... bam!
-Even though it is not the described folder structure in the documentation.

 ## Work

     * Call-graph over the flow of HealOps, from invocation and the outcomes of that.